Pear-231/Personal-Finance-Portfolio-Tracker/README.md

 4) Summary: analysing the data.

-  - To analyse your own data, see the formulas in the example cells and replicate for your own data set.
+  - To analyse your own data, see the formulas in the example cells, copy and apply them for your own data set.
 The risk free rate can be found at the hyperlink of the cell 'A3'.

 5) 'Realised Historical Portfolio (Per Asset)': moving realised assets.